indigo-ag/hooli-checker/README.md

 ## Find the missing IDs

-A sales account manager has given you a list of accounts to give to his sales staff (`bam-accounts.csv`).
-In this file you will find 2 columns, the `accountSalesforceId` and the `bamUid`.
-The first column is the sales account represented as a Salesforce ID (Salesforce is CRM software solution our sales team uses to bucket our customers in the sales funnel process).
-The second column is the Buyer Account Manager's (BAM) unique ID (UID) in our database.
+A sales account manager (SAM) has given you a list of accounts to give to his sales staff (`sam-accounts.csv`).
+In this file you will find 2 columns, the `accountHooliId` and the `samUid`.
+The first column is the sales account represented as a Hooli ID (Hooli is the fictional CRM software solution our sales team uses to bucket our customers in the sales funnel process).
+The second column is the account manager's unique ID (UID) in our database.
 This file is what the account manager is giving you to link all of his accounts to all of his sales people.

 But there's a problem.